-digital images, 2021
+manually generated images, 2021

 Beeple’s ‘The First 5000 Days’ sold for $69,346,250 on March 12, 2021.
-In a statement released by Christies after the sale, buyer MetaKovan explained his rationale for the purchase:
+Buyer MetaKovan explained his rational behind the purchase as such:

 When you think of high-valued NFTs, this one is going to be pretty hard to beat.
 And here’s why — it represents 13 years of everyday work.
 Techniques are replicable and skill is surpassable, but the only thing you can’t hack digitally is time. — MetaKovan, Christies Press Release

-With this statement, MetaKovan characterizes the time an artist spends on a work as a key driver of its value.
-The dominant NFT aesthetics also reflect this sensibility; intricate 3D scenes signal that creative and computational effort was expended to create the image.
+MetaKovan identifies effort over time as the key indicator of value for a NFT.
+Dominant NFT aesthetics also reflect this sensibility; intricate 3D scenes signal that creative and computational effort were expended to create and render a scene.

-The rhythm and pattern of keypresses can be used as a biometric identifier, for tracking or authentication.
-The images generated in this series are not just records of effort, but unique records of the hand of the artist.
-The patterns that arise are the digital equivalent of that essential element in the value of an physical artistic work; the signature.
+Seen through these findings, the images in Proof of Work are not just documents of effort, but are unique records of the artist’s hand; the patterns arising the digital equivalent of that essential element in the value of a physical artwork; the signature.